TheresaLui/SelfHelpContent_v2/articles/problemscopingques.aip/problemscopingques-service-portalissues.md

                     "visibility": "sccmigrate == Yes",
                     "controlType": "dropdown",
                     "displayLabel": "Did you publish labels in the SCC portal?", "watermarkText": "Choose an option",
                     "dropdownOptions": [
                         {
+                            "value": "Yes",
+                            "text": "Yes"
+                        },
+                        {
+                            "value": "No",
+                            "text": "No"
+                        }
+                    ],
+                    "required": false
+                },{
+                    "id": "scopedpolicy",
+                    "order": 7,
+                    "controlType": "dropdown",
+                    "displayLabel": "Is the issue related to a scoped policy?", "watermarkText": "Choose an option",
+                    "dropdownOptions": [
+                        {